 Principal Investigator salary: the University pays the PI salary: therefore, the PI cost reimbursement (n.% of salary) from the project can be freed up for other research activities of the project.

 Indirect costs: a percentage of the indirect costs (up to 10% of the total budget) is retained by the University, and the remaining part is reallocated to the project, following the Regulations on the support fund for research and internationalization activities [ITA].

 Award: you will receive an award from the university, calculated on the share of the budget retained by the University from the indirect costs of the project.

 Data management and ethical requirements

-The University has a Data Monitoring Board [ITA] and an Ethics Committee to support researchers in complying with ethical requirements and Open Access obligations under Horizon 2020.
+The University has an Ethics Committee to support researchers in complying with ethical requirements and Open Access obligations under Horizon 2020 and Horizon Europe.

 For further information: